NREL/OpenStudio-resources/README.md

 **Setting up a suitable python environment**

 The script has been tested on Python 2.7.14 and 3.6.3.
-(The notebook has only been tested in 3.6 so prefer 3.6 if you don't have an environment yet).
+The notebook has only been tested in 3.6 so **prefer Python 3** if you don't have an environment yet.

-**To set up your environment**, and especially to ensure you have the necessary dependencies, **please read the dedicated page[Setting up Python](doc/Setting_up_Python.md)**.
+**To set up your environment**, and especially to ensure you have the necessary dependencies, **please read the dedicated page [Setting up Python](doc/Setting_up_Python.md)**.

 **Running the script**: